 Young Professionals are the Key to Training Program Growth

-The good news is that early observations note that Generation Z is a more pragmatic generation who are actively seeking out professional development opportunities.
-This, coupled with their size, make them a prime target for training programs…if these young learners are aware of them, that is.
+The good news is that early observations note that these young professionals actively seek out professional development opportunities.
+This, coupled with their size, make them a prime target for training programs.

-Here is just one example of how to do this.
+Here are a few ideas of how to do this.

 Associations don’t need to open their training material to non-members if it doesn’t align with their organizational strategy.
 But there are ways that organizations can, and should, openly publish samples of their educational subject matter for prospective members to discover.
 Like it or not, Google is key to organizational growth.